 Backlinks Summary Bar

-This first set of backlink management tools revolves around using Monitor Backlinks’ Backlinks Summary Bar, found at the top of your Backlinks module:
+This first set of backlink management tools revolves around using Monitor Backlinks’ Backlinks Summary Bar, found at the top of Your Links module:

 1. Use Built-in Filters for Follow/Nofollow Backlinks and Warning Signals

 By default, the Backlinks Summary Bar displays the total number of followed backlinks and nofollowed backlinks pointing to your site.

 You can instantly view either selection of backlinks by clicking on the total you wish to view.